Anti-India model of farmers' protest, here's how divisive forces are using farmers

 4. Evidence of foreign funding to destabilize India

-- In 2006, the then Congress government in Ounjab had allowed the private companies to purchase farm produce in the state by amending the Agriculture Produce Market Amedment Act.
+- In 2006, the then Congress government in Punjab had allowed the private companies to purchase farm produce in the state by amending the Agriculture Produce Market Amendment Act.
 The law also allowed to build a private yard.
 Farmers were also given the freedom to sell their produce anywhere.
 It was largely a draft similar to the current farm laws brought by the Modi government.

 - In its 2009 Lok Sabha election manifesto, the Congress had promised to make a law similar to the Modi government's but the party is now opposing the new laws.